dustlang/rust/src/doc/dustc/src/json.md

                  applied.
                - "MaybeIncorrect": The suggestion may be what the user intended, but it is uncertain.
-The suggestion should result in valid Rust code if it is applied.
+The suggestion should result in valid Dust code if it is applied.
                - "HasPlaceholders": The suggestion contains placeholders like `(...)`.
-The suggestion cannot be applied automatically because it will not result in valid Rust code.
+The suggestion cannot be applied automatically because it will not result in valid Dust code.
 The user will need to fill in the placeholders.
                - "Unspecified": The applicability of the suggestion is unknown.
             */